timfulker/musobuddy/MENTOR_REVIEW_SIGNUP_SPECIFICATION.md

 3. **Fraud Prevention:** Is phone verification sufficient, or should we implement additional security layers?

-4. **Pricing Strategy:** Should we test different price points during the trial implementation?

-5. **Feature Restrictions:** Any features that should be trial-limited vs full access?
+4. **Single-Tier Launch:** Does the simplified Core-only approach provide enough market validation before Premium tier development?

+5. **Feature Evolution Strategy:** Is the 6-12 month Premium→Core feature migration timeline appropriate for maintaining tier value?

+6. **Grandfathering Policy:** Should price protection extend beyond annual increases to include feature access rights?

+7. **Release Cadence:** Are 3-month development cycles optimal for both customer satisfaction and development resources?

-6. **International Expansion:** How does this system accommodate different regions and currencies?
+8. **International Expansion:** How does this system accommodate different regions and currencies?

-7. **Competition Analysis:** How does our model compare to competitors in the musician tools space?
+9. **Competition Analysis:** How does our model compare to competitors in the musician tools space?

-8. **Brand Positioning:** Does the professional approach align with our market positioning goals?
+10. **Brand Positioning:** Does the professional approach align with our market positioning goals?

 ### Flexibility Points for Adjustment